Code-Institute-Submissions/milestone-project-114/README.md

     - The Django framework has provided an excellent, intuitive framework to build this project upon.
 Offering the ability to easily create data models and to display the data back on the front-end with the use of Django's template tags.

 * [Bootstrap 4.5.2](https://getbootstrap.com/)
     - Bootstrap has been chosen as the design framework over others, such as Materialize or Tailwind.
-Materialize was used in a previous project and resulted in some limitations with compatibility of other features that were implemented.
-To keep things simple, Bootstrap provided the ease of use and implememntation necessary for the scope of the project.
+Materialize was used in a previous project and resulted in some limitations with the compatibility of other features that were implemented.
+To keep things simple, Bootstrap provided the ease of use and implementation necessary for the scope of the project.

 * [JQuery 3.5.1](https://jquery.com/)
     - Although JQuery has not been a major factor for the use of JavaScript logic in the project, it has played an important role in connecting the front-end interactivity to the back-end functionality.